-If you own a home or condo, odds are you have a washer and dryer.
-Those who rent may also have a washer and dryer in their house, but probably have never really thought about the pros and cons of electric versus gas dryers.
-Most of the time, if you’re in the market for a new dryer, you’re forced to get the type of dryer that your house is set up for.
-If you are building a house or happen to have both hookups in your home, you will be able to choose which type you’d like.
+If you own a home or condo, odds are you have a washer and dryer, but have you ever thought about the pros and cons of gas dryers vs. electric dryers?
+When you’re in the market for a new dryer, you may feel forced to get the type of dryer your house is set up for.
+If you’re building a house or have both hookups in your home, then you can choose which type you’d like.

-Regardless of your current dryer situation, the differences between the two types are interesting to examine.
+Regardless of your current dryer situation, the differences between the two types is helpful to know.
 Which is cheaper to run?
-Which is easier to troubleshoot or work on yourself if repairs are needed?
-Which dries clothes faster?
+Which is easier to troubleshoot or work on yourself if repairs are necessary?
+Which one dries clothes faster?
 Here are the big differences between gas dryers vs. electric dryers so you can understand your system better or pick a new one that you prefer.

-All dryers have an inner coil that is heated and utilize a fan to move the heat around your wet clothes.
-All dryers also have an internal drum that rotates, and in turn, tumbles the clothes around.
-All dryers require an electrical outlet because electricity runs the tumbler and fan regardless of the heat source.
+Both electric and gas dryers have an inner coil that is heated and use a fan to move the heat around your wet clothes.
+All dryers have an internal drum that rotates, and in turn, tumbles the clothes around.
+All dryers also require an electrical outlet because electricity runs the tumbler and fan regardless of the heat source.
 These are the similarities that all dryers share.
-Now, we examine the major differences.
+Now, let’s examine the major differences.

 Gas dryers cost more